Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 Press `Ok` on each windows until you return back to the main wireshark window

-### 3. Search for http packets while includes cookies
+### 3. Search for http packets that include cookies

 That could be accomplished by using this filter `http.cookie && ip.dst == 192.168.1.1`